-Based on the internal audit plan approved by the Audit Committee, GIAD performs independent assessment on the adequacy and effectiveness of the Group's system of internal control, risk management and governance processes.
-GIAD is guided by the International Professional Practice Framework (IPPF) in their works and performed audit review through a risk-based approach, in line with Group's objective and policies and taking into consideration input from the Senior Management and the Board.
-For the financial year ended 2021, the scope of review included the following:
+Based on the internal audit plan approved by the AC, GIAD performs an independent assessment of the adequacy and effectiveness of the Group's system of internal control, risk management and governance processes.
+GIAD is guided by the International Professional Practice Framework (IPPF) in their works and performed audit review through a risk-based approach, in line with Group's objectives and policies and taking into consideration input from the Senior Management and the Board.
+For the financial year ended 2022, the scope of the review included the following:

-- Manpower Tracking and Reporting
+- Sales and Collections

 - Recurring and Related Party Transactions

-- Specific Review on Project Costing

 - Project Management

 - Inventory Management

-Findings of above five (5) internal audit reviews were discussed with the Senior Management and the relevant heads of departments prior to presenting them to the Audit Committee for their deliberation where the reports included recommendations, action plans with target implementation timeline established by Management to mitigate the issues of concerns within the time frame specified.
-Actions taken by the audited operating units were followed up by GIAD and the review result were reported to the AC.
+Findings of the above four (4) internal audit reviews were discussed with the Senior Management and the relevant heads of departments prior to presenting them to the AC for their deliberation where the reports included recommendations, action plans with target implementation timeline established by Management to mitigate the issues of concerns within the time frame specified.
+Actions taken by the audited operating units were followed up by GIAD and the review results were reported to the AC.
 In addition, GIAD carried out the following:

-- Participated in year-end stock verification for one of the subsidiaries. - Facilitated quarterly Risk Management Committee meetings and Risk Management Unit meetings for the various business units without compromising its independence. - Reviewed the Statement on Risk Management and Internal Control for the Company's 2021 Annual Report.
+- Facilitated quarterly Risk Management Committee meetings and Risk Management Unit meetings for the various business units without compromising its independence. - Reviewed the Statement on Risk Management and Internal Control for the Company's 2022 Annual Report.

-The total cost incurred by GIAD for the financial year ended 31 December 2021 was approximately RM311,400.
+The total cost incurred by GIAD for the financial year ended 31 December 2022 was approximately RM311,400.